AVesich/CalculatorPractice/Documentation.md

 NumberModels:

-\tDigit → Enum for int digits 0-9
+&nbsp;Digit → Enum for int digits 0-9

 \tExpression → A model containing both the first number entered into an expression and the operation for the expression